KPRC-TV: Subchannels

 KPRC-TV had carried This TV from the start of 2009 until May 28, 2018, on its second subchannel, being one of the network's longest-tenured affiliates before leaving This TV on that day.
 KPRC-DT2 then became the new home of MeTV in the Houston market, taking over that role from KUBE-TV 57.4.
 (This TV moved to the newly created 57.7 and Cozi TV swapped to 57.4).
 On March 29, 2021, MeTV moved to KYAZ channel 51.1.
 KYAZ was acquired by Weigel Broadcasting in December 2020 and became a MeTV owned-and-operated station; Start TV was moved from KPRC-DT4 to KPRC-DT2.
-Later that year, KPRC-DT4 was reactivated with Dabl as its affiliation and remained until January 12, 2025 when it moved to the third digital subchannel of KYAZ (replacing a simulcast of MeTV Plus).
-On that same day, KPRC resumed carrying MeTV (via a simulcast of KYAZ) on its fourth digital subchannel.
+Later that year, KPRC-DT4 was reactivated with Dabl as its affiliation and remained until January 12, 2025, when it moved to the third digital subchannel of KYAZ (replacing a simulcast of MeTV Plus).
+KPRC resumed carrying MeTV (via a simulcast of KYAZ) on its fourth digital subchannel until January 8, 2026, when it was reformatted into an independent station branded as "2 Plus".